stardusthamster/haxo-misc/README.md

 I modified the haxo.service to use other startup parameters and replaced the original file with the file provided in this repository.

-The haxophone now uses the flute sound and transposes everything by an octave.
+The haxophone now uses the flute sound and uses the high C as key.

 ### notemap